 Enter Your Network APN Settings Manually

-On a modern Android device (9.0 Pie onwards), you do this by going to “Settings -> Network & Internet -> Mobile network -> Advanced -> Access point names,” then clicking the ‘+’ icon at the top-right corner.
+On a modern Android device (9.0 Pie onwards), do this by going to “Settings -> Network & Internet -> Mobile network -> Advanced -> Access point names,” then clicking the “+” icon at the top-right corner.

-At this point you’ll need to either contact your network provider to get the necessary APN settings to enter here, or check online to see if your network provider’s published.
-It might also be a good idea to take a screenshot and save your APN settings so you can quickly refer to them if you run into trouble again.
+At this point, you’ll need to either contact your network provider to get the necessary APN settings to enter here or check online to see if your network provider’s published.
+It may also be a good idea to take a screenshot and save your APN settings so you can quickly refer to them if you run into trouble again.

 Remove the SIM Card and Battery

-Another basic fix you can try is removing the battery (if it is removable) and SIM card.
+Another basic fix you can try is removing the battery (if it is removable) and SIM card from the SIM card tray.
 Before you do this, make sure you’ve turned off your Android device.
 Once you’ve removed everything, wait for about one minute and re-insert everything again.

 Dropping your phone is a common practice, but even if it didn’t suffer any damage, the SIM card could have moved out of place.
 A cheap and unique method many have tried is adding some paper or even tape to get a tighter fit.
 That usually makes the SIM card fit nice and tight and resolves the problem.